 - No-Sell: When the Terrakors steal the food from the human ship, one crew member tries to defend it by smacking the Terrakor with a frying pan.
 For some reason, this fails to have any meaningful effect on the war robot the size of an office building.

 - Not Quite Dead: The series ends with Nemesis being revealed to have survived the destruction of the Terror Star.

-- Outside-Context Villain: When the human characters first appear, they're being pursued by a "battle cruiser" and left for dead on Skalorr.
+- Outside-Context Problem: When the human characters first appear, they're being pursued by a "battle cruiser" and left for dead on Skalorr.
 It wasn't explained why they were chasing the humans, or even who they were; they're quickly forgotten about as the Robotix appear.

 - The Starscream: At one point, Nemesis' minion Tyrannix tries to usurp his position as leader of the Terrakors.

 - Translator Microbes: When humans enter the cockpits of the Robotix units, their displayed console interface is in English.
 This may be a result of the cockpit first neuro-linking with the pilot before starting up said interface and downloading data on the users preferred language to make operating it easier.
 Why the aforementioned console has buttons using Arabic numeric system is another matter, though.

 - Uncertain Doom: During the fight on the Terrastar, Kanawk is hurled into a wall by Argus but it's unknown if this killed him or if he and his human comrades survived the Terrastar's destruction.